I Hate Summer (2024 film)

 I Hate Summer (Odio el verano) is a Spanish comedy film directed by Fer García-Ruiz and written by David Marqués based on the Italian film of the same name.
 It stars Julián López, Kira Miró, Roberto Álamo, Malena Alterio, Jordi Sánchez, and María Botto.

 Plot

-Three couples (street sweeper an tarot reader Alonso and Marisa; charcuterie owners Torres and Fátima; and plastic surgeon and influencer Calatrava and Vicky) travel to the Canary Islands to spend their holidays with their broods.
-The find out that they have booked the same house forcing them to live under the same roof for the rest of their holidays.
+Three couples (street sweeper and tarot reader Alonso and Marisa; charcuterie owners Torres and Fátima; and plastic surgeon and influencer Calatrava and Vicky) travel to the Canary Islands to spend their holidays with their broods.
+They find out that they have booked the same house forcing them to live under the same roof for the rest of their holidays.

 Production

 The film was produced by Telecinco Cinema and Mono Pictures AIE with the association of Sony Pictures International Productions and the participation of Mediaset España and Mediterráneo Mediaset España Group.
 It was lensed by Ángel Amorós.
 Shooting locations included Tenerife and Madrid.

 Release

 Distributed by Sony Pictures Entertainment Iberia, the film was released theatrically in Spain on 23 August 2024.